xmtp/xmtp-ios/README.md

 ## Example app

-For a demonstration of the core concepts and capabilities of the `xmtp-ios` client SDK, see the [Example app project](https://github.com/xmtp/xmtp-ios/tree/main/XMTPiOSExample/XMTPiOSExample).
+For a basic demonstration of the core concepts and capabilities of the `xmtp-ios` client SDK, see the [Example app project](https://github.com/xmtp/xmtp-ios/tree/main/XMTPiOSExample/XMTPiOSExample).

 ## Install with Swift Package Manager